MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 To replace an older version, you can uninstall the older distribution before installing the new version (there is no in-place upgrade).

-Carefully review the following steps.
+Carefully review the steps in the following sections.

-### Upgrade a compute node

 >[!IMPORTANT]
 >Before you begin, back up the appsettings.json file on each node in case of an issue during the upgrade process.